Summit County Board of Equalization

 Wayne's Evidence-Gathering Advantage

-As a PSA-certified REALTOR® with MLS access and AI-driven valuation tools, Wayne has unique access to the evidence needed to build compelling cases:
+As a PSA-certified REALTOR® with MLS access and AI-driven competitive market analysis tools, Wayne has unique access to the evidence needed to build compelling cases:

 • Direct access to actual sale prices in Utah's non-disclosure market